dimpase/M2/Project:-Geometric-Vertex-Decomposition.md

 The majority of our package is built around the results in the following papers:

-1. M. Cummings, S. Da Silva, J. Rajchgot, A. Van Tuyl, Geometric vertex decomposition and liaison of toric ideals of graphs.
+1. M. Cummings, S. Da Silva, J. Rajchgot, A. Van Tuyl, Geometric vertex decomposition and liaison for toric ideals of graphs.
 Preprint (2022).

 2. P. Klein, J. Rajchgot, Geometric vertex decomposition and liaison.
 Forum of Mathematics, Sigma 9 (2021) Paper No. e70, 23 pp.

-3. A. Knutson, E. Miller, A. Yong, Grobner geometry of vertex decompositions and of flagged tableaux.
+3. A. Knutson, E. Miller, A. Yong, Gröbner geometry of vertex decompositions and of flagged tableaux.
 Journal fur die Reine und Angewandte Mathematik 630 (2009) 1–31.